-Noem Reaffirms Lockdown Stance in State Address: South Dakota Is Open
+Noem Reaffirms Lockdown Stance in State Address: ‘South Dakota Is Open’

 — NY Post Opinion (@NYPostOpinion) January 12, 2021

-While South Dakota remained nearly unaffected by the virus through the summer, the state saw a drastic peak toward the end of November, which pushed the state near the top of the list in coronavirus deaths per capita.
+While South Dakota remained nearly unaffected by the virus through the summer, the state saw a drastic surge in the fall, which pushed the state also near the top of the list in coronavirus deaths per capita.

 Noem penned an op-ed in the Wall Street Journal shortly after the worst of the state’s experience with the virus, doubling down on her policy stance and berating her critics for failing to consider individuals’ social and mental well-being and states’ economies.

 She cited states with stringent mandates that have taken on enormous economic losses while still seeing some of the country’s worst virus statistics, including New York and New Jersey as well as Illinois.